JoonasPel/steamplayers/README.md

 ### Continuous deployment:

-Frontend is hosted in AWS Amplify.
+Frontend is hosted in Amplify.
 When a code change is pushed into GitHub main branch, Amplify builds and deploys the updated code.

 ### Costs and scalability: